hotel occupancy rates

 But to maintain competitive pricing you must be aware of your competitors and their pricing strategy to put your foot forward.

-One such price intelligence tool is Makcorps – Hotel API that provides pricing data for different hotels.
-Not only the current pricing data but also helps to get data of historical hotel prices as per your desired time frame, location, and hotel name.
+For such purposes, you can use Makcorps Hotel Price API which provides pricing data of competitor’s hotels as per your desired time frame, location, and hotel name.

 2. Attractive Promotions And Packages